swt30/thesis/chapters/01-introduction/01-introduction.md

 However, these simulations are computationally expensive and so this is an area that is still developing.
 For this reason, many authors choose to use simplified forms of the equations of state in calculating their models.

-The most common simplifications of equations of state are semi-analytic forms such as that presented by @Vinet1987 (the "Vinet EOS"), @Birch1947 (the "Birch-Murnaghan EOS" or "BME"), and @Poirier1998 (the "logarithmic EOS").
+The most common simplifications of equations of state are semi-analytic forms such as those presented by @Vinet1987 (the "Vinet EOS"), @Birch1947 (the "Birch-Murnaghan EOS" or "BME"), and @Poirier1998 (the "logarithmic EOS").
 These are generally parametrised by values such as the bulk modulus of the material and its derivative.
 The parameters are then fitted to experimental measurements of the pressure and volume, and so are described as "universal" equations of state.^[@Vinet1987]
 These simple prescriptions cannot capture all the behaviour of every material, although they are generally good approximations for most.

 In addition to being approximations to experimental data, most of the prescriptions used are temperature-independent for two reasons.
 First, the temperature dependence can be difficult to measure experimentally, especially at thousands of degrees.
-Second, including temperature dependence in the EOS generally does not result in differences greater than a few percent in the bulk composition (mass/radius) of the planet.^[@Seager2007]
+Second, including temperature dependence in the EOS generally does not result in differences greater than a few percent in the bulk composition (mass/radius) for rocky planets.^[@Seager2007]
 Therefore, an important question to ask ourselves is what we can gain from investigating the equation of state.

 ### Water's thermal properties may lead to interesting structure

-The degree to which thermal structure may affect the properties of a water-rich planet has not yet been well studied.
+The degree to which thermal structure may affect the properties of a water-rich planet has not yet been well studied.^[The closest work is perhaps that of @Valencia2013, who include some temperature information in their models of water-rich sub-Neptunes.]
 Super-Earth planets with significant water layers, sometimes called waterworlds, provide an interesting testbed for our investigation.
 They may display more significant variation in their properties, both observable and internal, than purely Earth-like (iron and silicate) planets.
 They are therefore a worthwhile target for study.